3 Easy Ways to Go Sockless in Summer

 But be warned: here be dragons, or at least the risk that your no-show socks will poke up from beneath your shoes, exposing your supposedly sockless charade.

-If possible, try to find a pack that include multiple colors, like these and match the sock color to your shoe as best you can.
-This will help disguise them should they fail to live up to the “no-show” promise.
+If possible, try to find a pack that includes multiple colors, like these, and match the sock color to your shoe as best you can.
+It’ll help disguise them should they fail to live up to the “no-show” promise.

 About Dave Bowden